pootiney/github_workshop/README.md

 First download this repository and take a look at the powerpoint slides.
 Then start following the steps below.

-After all, I invite you to fork my repo into your account, add your name to the `group.txt` file, push that into your account, and open a pull request so I add your edits to my repo.
+I also invite you to fork my repo into your account, add your name to the `group.txt` file, push that into your account, and open a pull request so I add your edits to my repo.
 Don't worry, you will soon learn what all the jargons in the previous sentence mean :).

 Contents
 ========